 If you’re visiting outside of the Nimbin Mardi Grass Festival (a festival celebrating all things weed), you’ll struggle to fill more than a couple of hours in Nimbin.
 Nimbin has a few shops (90% weed related) a hostel and a coffee shop.

 Obviously, Nimbin is only a small town, so it’s not surprising there aren’t a million things to do in the area.
+After all, the population of Nimbin is only around 1,500 people!
 It’s more of a place to take things easy and slow.
-The shops are fun to explore though!
+The shops are fun to explore though.